Yogi Berra, Hall of Fame baseball catcher, was famous for saying things that didn’t seem to make much sense, at least at first.

 It’s easy to laugh at some of his remarks because they sound nonsensical.
 How can it get late early?
 And whatever does “It ain’t over till it’s over” mean?

 However, when you stop to think about them for a while, it turns out those silly sayings were really quite wise.

 “When you come to a fork in the road, take it”

 Pick your path, don’t try to go down two roads at once.
 Find your niche, and your passion, and pursue it.
-Yogi is passionate about baseball, and has enough World Series championship rings for each finger on both hands.
+Yogi was passionate about baseball, and had enough World Series championship rings for each finger on both hands.
 When you love what you do (and focus your energies on doing it), you will succeed.

 “If you don’t know where you are going, you will wind up somewhere else.”

 Make a marketing plan, and follow it.
 For example, write an ebook to build an audience, have them sign up for your newsletter, and then eventually purchase other products or services.

 “It gets late early out there”

 The Web has sped everything up.
 Wait too long to respond to a customer complaint or a service problem and the twitterers will let you know.
 If you don’t post on your blog for three weeks, or answer comments, readers will go elsewhere.